2020 New York's 22nd congressional district election: Background

-New York's 22nd congressional district is in upstate New York.
-Since the 2013 redistricting, it stretches from the eastern end of Lake Ontario to the Pennsylvania border.
-It contains rural and urban areas, including the cities of Utica, Rome, Cortland, and Binghamton, the entirety of the counties of Chenango, Cortland, Madison, and Oneida Counties, and parts of the counties of Broome, Herkimer, Oswego, and Tioga.
-At the time of the election it had a Cook Partisan Voting Index of R+6, indicating that it leans slightly Republican.
+From 2013 to 2023, New York's 22nd congressional district stretched from the eastern end of Lake Ontario to the Pennsylvania border.
+It contained rural and urban areas, including the cities of Utica, Rome, Cortland, and Binghamton, the entirety of the counties of Chenango, Cortland, Madison, and Oneida Counties, and parts of the counties of Broome, Herkimer, Oswego, and Tioga.
+At the time of the election it had a Cook Partisan Voting Index of R+6, indicating that it leaned slightly Republican.
 Republican Richard L. Hanna held the district until his retirement in 2017, after which it began to be considered a swing district.

 Claudia Tenney, a resident of the Utica suburb New Hartford, won the 2016 House race with 44 percent of the vote, beating Democrat Kim Myers and independent candidate Martin Babinec.
 In that year's presidential race, Trump won the district by a 15% margin.
 Tenney aligned herself with Trump during her campaign, and in her freshman term made herself known as a close ally of his.
 In early 2018 she made two controversial public statements.
 Speaking about the Stoneman Douglas High School shooting, she said "so many of these people that commit the mass murders end up being Democrats".
 Later, she blamed the "deep state" for the Ben Carson office furnishing scandal.
 Although national media reported on these statements, and late-night talk shows mocked her for them, her Republican base's enthusiasm was unaffected.

 The Democratic Party nominated Anthony Brindisi, a resident of Utica, to run against Tenney in the 2018 race.
 Brindisi, like Tenney, was a member of the New York State Assembly before running for the House.
 This race was predicted to be very close: it was noted as vulnerable by both the Democratic and National Republican Congressional Committee, and Politico included it in their top 10 House races.
 After a few weeks' delay to count absentee ballots, Brindisi was announced the winner by 0.9 percent of the vote.
 This win was part of a nationwide "blue wave" of Democratic success in the 2018 United States elections, and this district was the most Republican district to flip in 2018.
 In the House, Brindisi co-chaired the Blue Dog Coalition and was a member of the bipartisan Problem Solvers Caucus.

 On September 30, 2019, Tenney announced her candidacy for the 2020 race, setting up a rematch with Brindisi.
 The race was expected to once again be highly competitive.